For Starters, Define Early Cracking

-Early cracking in concrete can be defined as developing with in the first 7 days after casting or placement.
+Early cracking in concrete, including precast elements, can be defined as developing within the first 7 days after casting or placement.
 It’s a common problem, so much so that it may not be given much attention in the field.
 It is certainly the focus of much industry discussion, however, and if you’re actively involved in mix design or project coordination, we’re not telling you much you didn’t already know.

 In the context of precast concrete, it might be logical to believe that the superior control of the conditions under which the concrete is poured, result in consistently superior results and reduced cracking.
 Unfortunately, in the real world, this isn’t necessarily the case.